Vindexus/mcgrules/onemoresong.md

 ### Resolving Ties
 If there is a tie for first place then an **extra round** is played.
 All players participate in the final round.

- - Shuffle the Effect deck back together
+ - Shuffle the Hype deck back together
  - Deal all players one song card
  - Play a round as usual